The 20 Funniest Websites for the Best Humor on the Web

 Granted, “Pictures of Walls” doesn’t look like the most inspiring title for a humorous page, but it’s actually a great site.

 It’s packed with pictures of funny messages that people have graffitied on walls, buildings, and other objects.
 Sometimes they are standalone phrases, sometimes they edit a sign or an advert.

-CollegeHumor has become one of the most well-known comedy sites on the web.
+CollegeHumor has become one of the most well-known humor sites on the web.
 The site went live in 2000 and features an original series of pranks, mini-series, sketches, and animations.

 It was originally aimed at the college-aged demographic, and while that is still arguably its core purpose, it now has something to suit most tastes.

 Its success led to an MTV series in 2008 called The College Humor Show.
 Sadly, it went off the air after just one season.

 Branded as “comics, quizzes, and stories”, The Oatmeal’s biggest draw are the cartoons that are crafted by its founder, Matthew Inman.
 The content itself is varied, covering everything from the English language to computer usage.